-In this video, we are going to talk about Florida uninsured motorist insurance and understanding your uninsured motorist vehicle insurance claim.
+In this video, we are going to talk about uninsured motorist insurance and understanding your Uninsured Motorist Coverage Florida and your vehicle insurance claim.

 But what if the bad driver doesn’t have any insurance or what if the bad driver has too little insurance?

 You’ve really been hurt and you have a lot of medical bills now and you’re going to have future medical bills, but the bad driver has very little insurance.